naturewaves/Rthoptera/README.md

   analysis.

-- **Merge**: Useful when one needs to concatenate several wave files together for cetain analyses.
+- **Merge**: Useful when one needs to concatenate several wave files together for certain analyses.

 ## Analysis

-Once pre-processing is complete, users can launch analysis tools to extract spectral and temporal statistics from your audio files:
+Once preprocessing is complete, users can launch analysis tools to extract spectral and temporal statistics from your audio files:

 - **Spectral Statistics**: Automatically calculate spectral metrics